sftpplus/sftpplus-docs/src/doc_source/developer/http-api-event-handler.rst

 Simply create an event handler that will send an HTTP POST request to your remote HTTP resource based on specified server event IDs.

-In the Local Manager GUI, create a new Event Handler of type `Send as HTTP Post request` or add the `url` in the configuration file for the event-handlers UUID::
+In the Web Manager GUI, create a new Event Handler of type `Send as HTTP Post request` or add the `url` in the configuration file for the event-handlers UUID::